A Study of Posterior Stability for Time-Series Latent Diffusion: Problem Analysis

-We can see that latent variable $\mathbf{z}$ is just Gaussian in the case of posterior collapse.
-Therefore, the diffusion model, which is known for approximating complex data distributions~\citep{dhariwal2021diffusion,li2024soft}, is in fact a redundant module in that sense, From another perspective, posterior collapse reduces latent diffusion to VAE, which also samples latent variable $\mathbf{z}$ from a standard Gaussian $\mathcal{N}(\mathbf{0}, \mathbf{I})$.
-Therefore, we infer that the problem makes latent diffusion \textit{less expressive}.
+In other words, latent variable $\mathbf{z}$ is just Gaussian in the case of posterior collapse.
+The diffusion model, which is known for approximating complex data distributions~\citep{dhariwal2021diffusion,li2024soft}, will in fact become a redundant module.
+Therefore, posterior collapse reduces latent diffusion to a simple VAE, which also samples latent variable $\mathbf{z}$ from a standard Gaussian $\mathcal{N}(\mathbf{0}, \mathbf{I})$.
+We conclude that the problem makes latent diffusion \textit{less expressive}.

 \begin{mdframed}[leftmargin=0pt, rightmargin=0pt, innerleftmargin=10pt, innerrightmargin=10pt, skipbelow=0pt] \textbf{\emph{Takeaway}}: The problem of \textit{posterior collapse} not only lets the decode $\mathbf{f}^{\mathrm{dec}}$ tend to \textit{ignore} the latent variable $\mathbf{z}$ for conditional generation $p^{\mathrm{gen}}(\mathbf{X} \mid \mathbf{z})$, but also reduces the framework of latent diffusion to VAE, making it \textit{less expressive}. \end{mdframed}